Spring (or rather, summer) skiing is here! That means two things, corn snow and long days.

 However, for many summer ski days even 88 millimeters is unnecessary.
 It’s nice to have a pair of skis that are even skinnier, both for superior edge hold and weight savings.
 Of course wider skis work just fine, but after a few long days last year and with regretfully icy descents, I decided I needed to find slightly skinnier planks.

 Ski Trab is well known for their lightweight, skinny skis designed to move like an Italian sports car. (at least on the uphill).
-The company’s skis are primarily targeted for rando racing, sacrificing some downhill performance for svelte weight.
+The company’s skis are primarily targeted for rando racing and fitness uphilling, sacrificing some downhill performance for svelte weight.
 The 82 underfoot ski weighs in at 1,000 grams, per Ski Trab’s reputation.
 Checking out the Magico at this year’s OR show with steep summer descents in mind, I was also impressed by the how stable the ski looked.
 The Magicos incorporate a variety of technologies to lower weight and maintain stability.
-Incorporating carbon fiber and Aramid, it’s obvious they put work and expense into making these skis perform.
+Incorporating carbon fiber and Aramid, it’s obvious they put work and expense into making these planks perform.
 Also, in contrast to every other ski in my quiver, the Magicos have a completely traditional camber profile.

 I’ve been out on a few trips recently with the 171 cm Magicos.
-I haven’t encountered much steep hard snow, but on everything I’ve skied, the Trabs have performed beautifully.
+I haven’t encountered much steep hard snow, but on everything I’ve skied the Trabs have performed beautifully.
 I’ve been finding a lot of slush lately, and even in that they perform well, not getting hung up and turning easily.
 On corn and other hard snow they carve like a champ.

 Of course the uphill is where the Magicos are truly magic.
 They are the lightest skis I’ve ever been on, and I can tell.
 Both on the pack and on the feet, the lightweight is a distinct advantage.
 The skinny waist also helps hold an edge while skinning on early morning corn.
 Skinning on frozen corn has got to be one of the more efficient modes of human transportation.
 Being able to keep the skis on, as opposed to booting, always makes the approach go faster.